Tao Gate

 Not unlike a long stemmed glass of red.

-Blood-red and very bitter.
+Blood-red and bitter.

 How about a tune?
 Music is another gateway.
 Jackson Browne performs this song written with Glen Frey and David Lindley, Take It Easy